-Although the database is supplied with a numerous plant pictures, an important original concept of Plant Base is to enable more images to added by the end-user.
+Although the database is supplied with a numerous plant pictures, an important concept of Plant Base is that more images can easily be added by the end-user.

-All image management is done using the Picture Maintenance window.
-This is opened by clicking the "Add Pic" button on the Plant Master window.
-If may also be opened directly from the main menu or toolbar and by selecting "Edit" from the "right mouse-button" context menu of any picture or thumbnail.
+All image management is done using the Picture Maintenance tab.
+This is opened by clicking the "Add Pic" button on the Plant Master window or from the main menu or toolbar.
+The picture "Edit" function can also be accessed directly from the contect context menu of any picture or thumbnail.

-Images captured with digital cameras are ideal.
-It is normally preferable to take the pictures using the best quality setting available on the camera.
-The resulting images will be too large for direct full size viewing on-screen but can be reduced or cropped as needed.
+Images taken with your own digital cameras are ideal.
+In most cases the resulting images will be too large for direct full size viewing on-screen but a copy can be reduced or cropped as needed.

 Pictures taken with film cameras can be scanned to create computer format files.

 A vast number of good plant pictures are available on the Internet.
 These are perfect for use in Plant Base, but before doing so, you must check their copyright status.
 Some may require permission, but in many cases free personal use is allowed (as with our own pictures).

 Pictures from magazines, books and catalogues could also be scanned, but again you should check on the copyright status before using them.